gaia-platform/GaiaPlatform/demos/airport/README.md

 ## Instructions

+The demo was originally developed on Ubuntu 18.04, but has also been verified to work with 19.10.

 1. **Basic tools**:
    * Synaptic Package Manager (SPM) - on Ubuntu, this will allow you to install many of the following dependencies.
      * An alternative to Synaptic Package Manager is apt-get, which can be used like this: ```sudo apt-get install <package_name>```.
    * Pip installer is required for installing/removing Python packages.
 The ubuntu package name is *python-pip*.
    * Python 2.7 - multicorn requires this version.
-     * You will need the *python-dev* package in addition to the main package.
+     * You may need the *python-dev* package in addition to the main package.
    * Pybind11 - needed for wrapping cow_se.
      * Install packages *pybind11-dev* and *python-pybind11*.
    * Clang-8